belgif/rest-guide-validator/readme.md

 # Rest-styleguide-validation plugin

-The rest-styleguide-validation Plugin is used to validate a Swagger API to conforms the G-Cloud standards (https://www.gcloud.belgium.be/rest/).
+The rest-styleguide-validation Plugin is used to validate a Swagger API to conforms the Belgif standards (https://www.belgif.be/specification/rest/api-guide/).

 *Note: the services-rest-parent use this plugin and the result is visible in Jenkins Test results*
 ## Goal Overview